openjusticeok/ojo-report-template/README.md

-# <%= title %> Format
+# OJO HTML Report Format

-## Installing
+## How to install / use

+When you sit down to start a new report, you can copy the template and all needed files using the following terminal command:

 ```bash
 quarto use template openjusticeok/ojo-report-template
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your article.
+This will install the extension and create an example qmd file that you can use as a starting place for your report / article / whatever.

 ## Using